Copyright policies of academic publishers: Publishing models

 Academic publishers fall broadly into two categories: subscription and open access, which take different approaches to copyright.

 Subscription publishers typically require transfer of copyright ownership from the authors to the publisher, with the publisher monetising articles behind paywalls.
 The final version of an article as copyedited and typeset by the publisher is typically called the version of record.
 Such publishers sometimes allow certain rights to their authors, including permission to reuse parts of the paper in the author's future work, to distribute a limited number of copies.
 In the print format, such copies are called reprints; in the electronic format, they are called postprints.

 Open access publishers allow authors to retain their copyright, but attach a reuse license to the work so that it can be hosted by the publisher and openly shared, reused and adapted.
-Such publishers are either funded by charging authors article processing fees (gold OA) or by being subsidised by a larger organisation (diamond OA).
+Such publishers are funded either by charging authors article processing fees (gold OA) or by subsidy from a larger organisation (diamond OA).